krisztinafurdui/transactional-data-warehouse/README.md

 SCD Type 2: Slowly changing dimension handling with START_DT, END_DT, IS_ACTIVE

 Logging: Centralized logging table with timestamps and error messages

+## 📦 Data Setup

+The Source_files_csv/ folder contains compressed .zip files with the CSV datasets used in this project.
+To ensure the scripts run correctly, you need to extract these files before proceeding.

+Steps to Extract:
+Navigate to the folder in your terminal: cd Source_files_csv/

+Unzip all the .zip files:
+unzip '\*.zip'
+Or unzip them individually if needed: unzip your_file.zip
+After extraction, make sure all the .csv files remain in the Source_files_csv/ directory, as your SQL scripts reference this location.

 ## 🚀 Getting Started